ImperialFunCoding/Project_CATE/README.md

 > pwd | xargs -i echo "alias cate={}/cate" &gt;&gt; ~/.bash_profile
 > source ~/.bash_profile
 ```
-###Copy it to "/bin" (require sudo)
+###Copy it to "/bin" (requires sudo)
 To copy the file to the "/bin", perform the following command on the terminal:
 ```bash
 --Pre: the compiled cate file is at your current directory
 > sudo cp cate /bin
 ```
-This command will require your password.
+This command will require your computer password.

-Your cate command is ready to go!
+The cate command is now ready to use!
-##How to use CATE?
+##How do I use CATE?
 All possible cate commands:

 ###cate update